While you work on your next move, TRIKAFTA® works on the underlying cause.

 • Avoid food or drink that contains grapefruit while you are taking TRIKAFTA

-What are the possible side effects of TRIKAFTA?
+What are the possible or reasonably likely side effects of TRIKAFTA?

 TRIKAFTA can cause serious side effects, including:

-• Serious allergic reactions have happened to people who are treated with TRIKAFTA.
+• Serious Allergic Reactions can happen to people who are treated with TRIKAFTA.
 Call your healthcare provider or go to the emergency room right away if you have any symptoms of an allergic reaction.
 Symptoms of an allergic reaction may include:

 • rash or hives